stefanvoegelisrf/vides/epub/index.md

   - As cool and thoughtful as the projects are, Studio Dumbar does not seem to include political factors into the selection of their clients.
 For me personally, it would be hard to work for a studio like this.
   - Do other clients, that also work with Studio Dumbar, take previous of their projects into account before going with Studio Dumbar?
 - Use Dutch Police vehicle striping for the design
+  - What are the effects of the stripes?
+Psychology?
+  - create transition by opening door
+  - Use different colors
+    - Police - red(#) and blue(#)
+    - Fire brigade
+    -
 - Use elements like the centered badge from the work for the Dutch Government
 - Create something musical inspired
   - Like MTV VMAs